Cavani's killer instinct has potential to kickstart misfiring Man Utd's season | Goal.com

 The last player before Cavani to come off the bench for United in a Premier League away game and provide at least one goal and an assist was Ruud van Nistelrooy against Charlton Athletic back in September 2002.

-And while it is highly unlikely that the current United number seven will match the 150 goals that Van Nistelrooy scored in a red shirt, he has all the capabilities to provide exactly the same kind of threat for opposition defences.
+And while it is highly unlikely that the current United No.7 will match the 150 goals that Van Nistelrooy scored in a red shirt, he has all the capabilities to provide exactly the same kind of threat for opposition defences.